 These are called Transactional DDL.
 It has saved me more times than you can count.
 Other databases which do not perform DDL can leave a migration state half-executed.
 With Postgres, the migration is either all succeeded or no change.

-gives a point that can be referred to as part of the rollback.
-Earlier, when describing how COMMIT
+point that can be referred to as part of the rollback.
+Earlier, when describing

-fails if it is in an error state, the SAVEPOINT
+how COMMIT fails if it is in an error state, the SAVEPOINT functionality is

-functionality is the caveat for reverting the transaction to a healthy state.
-Let us take our example earlier:
+the caveat for reverting the transaction to a healthy state.
+Let us take our

 BEGIN;